assafslv/fabulous-ant/content/pages/index.md

     type: section_hero
     title: I'm changing this title right now
     content: >-
-      This section can contain a subtitle or tagline.
+      I'm changing this right now contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
       - label: Let's talk